wp-plugins/tabbed-widgets/readme.txt

 == Changelog ==

+*	**0.84** (Dec 17, 2009) -- List of available widgets was also trying to list inactive widgets, which caused errors on some setups.
+Now we include only the active widgets (placed inside any of the sidebars).
 *	**0.83** (Dec 14, 2009) -- Another fix of javascript variables.
 *	**0.82**: Fixed empty javascript variables, updated readme.txt and faq.
 *	**0.81**: Added support for 2.8+; Updated Javascript, simplified interface.